-A basic metabolic panel (BMP) is a set of eight tests that gives information about:
+A basic metabolic panel (BMP) is a blood test that gives information about:

 A BMP is commonly ordered as part of routine medical exam or physical.
 It's also often ordered for emergency room patients because it can provide information on medical problems causing chemical imbalances in the body that may need immediate attention.